jmcnamara/xlsxwriter.lua/dev/docs/source/working_with_formats.rst

 Modifying Formats
 -----------------

-Each unique cell format in an xlsxwriter.lua spreadsheet must have a corresponding Format object.
+Each unique cell format in an ``xlsxwriter`` spreadsheet must have a corresponding Format object.
 It isn't possible to use a Format with a ``write()`` method and then redefine it for use at a later stage.
 This is because a Format is applied to a cell not in its current state but in its final state.
 Consider the